Anxiety Disorders: Exploring the Different Types

 Specific Phobias: Intense, Irrational Fears

-Specific phobias are extreme and irrational fears of specific objects, situations, or activities.
-Individuals with specific phobias go to great lengths to avoid the feared stimuli, leading to significant impairment in daily functioning.
+Specific phobias involve extreme and irrational fears of particular objects, situations, or activities.
+Individuals with specific phobias may go to great lengths to avoid the feared stimuli, which can significantly interfere with daily life.

 Symptoms of Specific Phobias